How To Make A Knife Handle From Wood

 I usually send my wood to K&G for stabilization, typically as 2x2x12" blocks.
 When they return, I can saw that block into four wood knife handle blocks of 1x2x5"—at this point, looking at your blocks, studying the grain, and determining which of those 2" flats you want to be the faces of your handles is essential.
 Nearly always, the grain on one side will be curlier, burlier, more twisted, or have some attractive color variation than what you see on the adjacent sides.
 Ensure you saw your block, so the pretty sides are OUT on your knife!
 Making book matched handle scales for a knife maker involves selecting a piece of wood with interesting grain patterns and color.
 The wood is cut in half lengthwise and carefully matched to ensure the two sides are mirror images of each other.
 We then sand and shape the handle scales before fitting them to the knife tang.
 The result is a stunning, symmetrical handle that showcases the natural beauty of the wood grain and color.

-I like to start with two knife scales or sides about .450", or just over 7/16 thick.
+I like to start with two stabilized wood knife scales, or sides, about .450", or just over 7/16 thick.
 I use a bandsaw to split a 1" block in half and have a little wood to spare for sanding, flattening, and such.
 Afterward, we will have two blocks that are .400-.420" thick, 2" tall, and 5" long.
 Plenty of wood for the handle we're about to make!

 3- Flattening the Scales-

 How to make a knife handle from wood.
 After sawing and book matching the two scales of the wood knife handle, it is necessary to make each scale flat and parallel to attach to the tang of the knife without gaps and voids.
 This also helps with drilling the pin holes perpendicular, straight, and to the proper size.